rshipard/telstra_api/readme.md

 6) I changed the postcode to be a part of the cars database (the DB crossover was proving troublesome to implement as you needed to be able to have postcode that could also have different names)
 7) I tested repeatedly in Postman
 8) reminded myself again to post to github!
+9) updated the naming of the routes to allow for greater expansion and easy modification